ibm-cloud-docs/cloud-databases-gen2/cloud-databases-cli.md

 # {{site.data.keyword.databases-for}} CLI
 {: #cdb-reference}

-To interact with Cloud Data Services on VPC via the CLI you must utilize the IBM Cloud Resource Controller's CLI.
-For more info please see [General IBM Cloud CLI (ibmcloud) commands](https://cloud.ibm.com/docs/cli?topic=cli-ibmcloud_cli).
+To interact with {{site.data.keyword.databases-for}} on Gen 2 via the CLI you must utilize the IBM Cloud Resource Controller's CLI.
+For more info please see [General {{site.data.keyword.cloud}} CLI (ibmcloud) commands](https://cloud.ibm.com/docs/cli?topic=cli-ibmcloud_cli).

+The {{site.data.keyword.databases-for}} plugin supports only Gen 1 instances.
+For Gen 2 instances, use the Resource Controller CLI.
+{: note}

 ## Getting started - Create an instance
 {: #ibmcloud-cdb-help-create}